solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 ### Skilled knowledge
 - **Starting quest**: [[Processing] Excellent Magnate](https://bdolytics.com/en/NA/db/quest/3208/1)
-- **Starting NPC**: Villager next to the blacksmith in Keplan (the waypoint button in the quest menu will lead you there)
+- **Starting NPC**: [Villager](https://bdolytics.com/en/NA/db/npc/578/432) next to the blacksmith in Keplan (the waypoint button in the 'Suggested' tab will lead you there)
-- **Requirements**: Gathering skilled 10 AND processing skilled 5 AND all 6 pieces of beginner knowledge (shaking, drying, filtering, grinding, heating, chopping)
+- **Requirements**: `Gathering skilled 10` AND `processing skilled 5` AND `all 6 pieces of beginner knowledge` (shaking, drying, filtering, grinding, heating, chopping)

-- You can find the quest via the in-game quest menu in the 'Suggested tab' (1) under '[Life][Certificate] Skilled Paradim'.
-Make sure that you fulfill the quest requirements (2) and have all quests enabled (3).
+You can find the quest via the in-game quest menu in the 'Suggested tab' under `[Life][Certificate] Skilled Paradim`.
+Make sure that you fulfill the quest requirements and have all quests enabled.

 [Video guide](https://youtu.be/TvmMImSGl88?t=168)

+## Help, I can't see the quest!
+Possible Reasons:
+- You don't have all quests enabled: see the image above
+- You already have the knowledge: check the knowledge tab (H) -> `Life Skill` -> `Certificates`
+- You have already accecpted the quest: check your quest tab (O)

-**If you feel like this section is missing info required to obtain the knowledge, please let me know and I will update the guide**
+**If you are struggling to obtain the knowledge and would like to share additional info with the readers of this guide to make their journey easier, please let me know and I will update the guide.**

 # Gear

-## 11. What gear do I need?
+## 10. What gear do I need?
 You technically don't need any gear to process.
 Though gear massively helps with processing by giving you the ability to mass process, increase mastery and success rate:

 - <!-- db_item-768088-0 --> / <!-- db_item-/768087-0 --> / <!-- db_item-768086-0 -->: mastery (there used to be one stone for each processing type but they were merged into a single stone)
 - <!-- db_item-705514-0 --> / <!-- db_item-705516-0 --> / <!-- db_item-705518-0 -->: mastery / <!-- db_item-14026-0 --> : processing EXP and success rate
 - <!-- db_item-705503-0 --> / <!-- db_item-705507-0 --> / <!-- db_item-705511-0 -->: mastery
 - Artifacts: <!-- db_item-735372-0 --> (10 mastery) / <!-- db_item-735354-0 --> (5% success rate) / <!-- db_item-735361-0 --> (5% EXP)
-- Lightstones:
+- Lightstones (image from Garmoth):

 <img width="700" src="/files/processing_faq/clangclang.png">

 In terms of clothes and processing stone I recommend to get whatever your budget allows and what you need to reach sufficient processing mastery (see [question 6](#6-how-much-processing-mastery-do-i-need)).

-## 12. How do I get processing artifacts?
+## 11. How do I get processing artifacts?
 You can get them by handing in imperial cooking boxes.
 Processing artifacts drop from imperial cooking turn-ins, together with cooking artifacts.
 The chance to get an artifact is quite low (expect one maybe every 5-10 turn-ins) so it might take a while until you get the artifact you want.

 You don't need to worry about having perfect artifacts.
 While working on getting processing artifacts, you can still run a lightstone set by using general-purpose artifacts like <!-- db_item-735351-0 -->  or <!-- db_item-735352-0 --> as placeholders.
 Once you get the processing artifacts, you can then extract the lightstones at a blacksmith with a lightstone extraction tool and slot them into the new artifacts.

-## 13. Do I need the pearl shop costume?
+## 12. Do I need the pearl shop costume?

 <!-- db_item-603044-0 --> and <!-- db_item-560024-0 --> can only be bought from the pearl shop, give 3% success rate and will let you process from storage.
 Note that you can only process from storage keepers, not storage containers.